vuldin/metamask-docs/docs/guide/experimental-apis.md

 ## `wallet_` RPC methods

+### Wallet Permissions

+MetaMask introduced Web3 Wallet Permission via [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).
+MetaMask users expose accounts to dapps via this system, and calls to `eth_requestAccounts` are in fact converted to `wallet_requestPermissions` by MetaMask.
+Extensive documentation about these methods are forthcoming.
+Please refer to [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255) in the meantime.

 ### wallet_watchAsset

 Most all Ethereum wallets display some set of tokens, usually from a centrally curated registry of tokens.